wisniewskikr/chrisblog-it-java-springboot/others/kafka/springboot3-kafka4-kafkaui-string/README.md

 * **Maven**: Maven is a build automation and dependency management tool for Java projects, streamlining project builds, managing libraries, and ensuring consistent project configurations.
 * **Spring Boot**: Spring Boot is a framework for building Java-based applications that simplifies development by providing auto-configuration, embedded servers, and production-ready tools, enabling developers to create standalone, production-ready applications with minimal configuration.
 * **Apache Kafka**: Apache Kafka is an open-source distributed event streaming platform used to build real-time data pipelines and streaming applications.
 It is designed for high throughput, fault tolerance, and scalability, enabling the publishing, storing, and processing of streams of records in real time.
-* **Kafdrop**: Kafdrop helps simplify Kafka operations by making it easier to inspect and troubleshoot Kafka data and performance through an accessible web UI.
+* **Kafka UI**: Kafka UI is a web-based tool for exploring, monitoring, and managing Apache Kafka clusters with an easy-to-use interface.
 * **Asynchronous Communication**: Asynchronous communication is the exchange of information without requiring participants to be present or respond in real time, allowing for flexibility in timing (e.g., emails or messaging apps).
 * **Docker**: Docker is a platform that allows you to build, run, and manage applications in lightweight, portable containers.
 These containers package the application and its dependencies, ensuring consistency across development, testing, and production environments.
 * **Docker Compose**: Docker Compose is a tool for defining and running multi-container Docker applications using a simple YAML configuration file (docker-compose.yml).
 It allows you to specify services, networks, and volumes, enabling easy orchestration and management of containerized applications.